Greater Celandine (Celandine)

 Greater Celandine gas a small, brilliant yellow blossom, and the stem exudes a vivid yellow juice when cut or bruised.
 In Eastern Europe

 a tincture of this herb is made from the entire plant and is considered a virtual panacea.
-The Eastern Europe people use eight to ten drops of tincture steeped in brandy or ninety-proof spirit – or eight to ten drops of the fresh expressed juice – three times a day to overcome sluggish , for neuralgia of the face, head and shoulder.
-It is also useful when there is a thick urine, or clay-like stools and constipation.
+The Eastern Europe people use eight to ten drops of tincture steeped in brandy or ninety-proof spirit – or eight to ten drops of the fresh expressed juice – three times a day to overcome sluggish liver, for neuralgia of the face, head and shoulder.
+It is also useful when there is a thick urine, or clay-like stools and .
 The juice of the living plant is also a great wound remedy to allay pain (great Celandine is a member of the poppy family) and is an old and effective wart remedy.

-Celandine was an admired medicinal plant during the Middle Ages, mostly used to cure eye diseases, for throat cleansing, treatment of ulcers and skin eczema as well as against and jaundice.
-Wood recommends its use for gallstones and migraines, and general pains in the face and head.
+Celandine was an admired medicinal plant during the Middle Ages, mostly used to cure eye diseases, for throat cleansing, treatment of ulcers and skin eczema as well as against colic and jaundice.
+Wood recommends its use for gallstones and migraines, headaches and general pains in the face and head.

 Botanical.com always has great information.